-NOTE 13-LITIGATION
+NOTE 10-LITIGATION

 On October 23, 2006, the Company was served with a civil antitrust complaint filed by Reclaim Center, Inc. and other plaintiffs in the United States District Court for the Northern District of California against the Company and a number of other semiconductor companies.
 The complaint was filed on behalf of a purported class of indirect purchasers of SRAM products throughout the United States.
 The complaint alleges that the defendants conspired to raise the price of SRAM in violation of Section 1 of the Sherman Act, the California Cartwright Act, and several other state antitrust, unfair competition and consumer protection statutes.
 Shortly thereafter, a number of similar complaints were filed by other plaintiffs in various jurisdictions on behalf of purported classes of both direct and indirect purchasers.
 The Company was served in some but not all of these subsequent actions.
 Many of these cases have been transferred by the Judicial Panel on Multidistrict Litigation to the Northern District of California.
 The Company has also been named in similar class action lawsuits in the Superior Court of Ontario, Canada and the Supreme Court of British Columbia, Canada.
 On July 23, 2007, the Company entered into agreements with the lead plaintiffs for the direct and indirect classes in the U.S. cases under which the Company was voluntarily dismissed from the litigation in exchange for a tolling of the statute of limitations.
 The plaintiffs have the right to terminate the tolling agreement and reassert their claims against the Company in the future.
-The tolling agreement does not involve the lawsuits in Canada, which remain pending.
-The Company believes that it has meritorious defenses to the allegations in the complaints, including the complaints that remain pending in Canada, and the Company intends to defend these lawsuits vigorously.
-However, the litigation is in the preliminary stage, and the litigation process is inherently uncertain.
-Given the early stage of these cases, the Company cannot predict their outcome or provide an estimate of any possible losses.
-Therefore, no amounts have been accrued for this litigation as of December 31, 2007.
-Antitrust litigation is particularly complex and can extend for a protracted time which can substantially increase the cost of such litigation.
-If these lawsuits proceed, their defense is also expected to divert the efforts and attention of some of the Company's key management and technical personnel.
-As a result, if this litigation proceeds, the Company's defense, regardless of its eventual outcome, will likely be costly and time consuming.
+On April 28, 2008, the Company entered into a similar tolling agreement with the plaintiffs in the lawsuits in Canada.
+The Company believes that it has meritorious defenses to the allegations in the complaints and, if the plaintiffs reassert their claims, the Company intends to defend the lawsuits vigorously.
+However, antitrust litigation is particularly complex and can extend for a protracted time which can substantially increase the cost of such litigation.
+If these lawsuits were to be reinstated, their defense would also be expected to divert the efforts and attention of some of the Company's key management and technical personnel.
+As a result, if this litigation were to be reinstated, the Company's defense, regardless of its eventual outcome, would likely be costly and time consuming.
 Should the outcome of the litigation be adverse to the Company, it could be required to pay significant monetary damages which could adversely affect the Company's business, financial condition, operating results or cash flows.